Greenphx9/BTD6Mods/Danmaku/README.md

-Will upload mod when Maycrom gives me permission.

 Inspired from Maycrom's Mod, Maymod.

 The Danmaku is a tower that shoots lots of projectiles.
 It is like a tack shooter, but always shoots, has infinite range and adds projectiles every upgrade.